 You’ve probably tried chicken, beef and turkey meatballs, but have you ever made lamb meatballs?
-Lamb is surprisingly easy to work with, and when blended with Moroccan flavors and a creamy yogurt sauce, it really doesn’t get any better.
+Lamb is surprisingly easy to work with, and when blended with Moroccan flavors and a creamy herb yogurt sauce, it really doesn’t get any better.
 Try them with fresh naan, couscous or roasted broccoli for a real treat.

 Work Time: 10 Minutes

 - 1 clove of garlic, minced

 - 2 tsps ground coriander

 - 1 tsp fine sea salt and pepper to taste

 - 1 cup plain full fat yogurt

 - 1 garlic clove, minced